ESONG1999/ESONG1999.github.io/_pages/about.md

   - /about.html
 ---

 Hello, welcome to my personal website.
 I am an ECE Ph.D. student at [UCSD](https://www.ece.ucsd.edu/).
 I have research experience in statistical signal processing and computer vision.
-Now I am focusing on the intersection of medical imaging and computer vision for prostate lesion detection.
+Now I am focusing on the intersection of medical imaging and computer vision.

 Education
 ======